 How Much Does It Cost to Build a House?

-2022 Notice: Material Prices are Surging
+2022 Notice: Material Prices Are Surging

-Demand for siding and other building materials have grown over the past year.
-And, as a result, manufacturers are increasing materials prices.
+Demand for siding and other building materials has grown over the past year.
+And as a result, manufacturers are increasing materials prices.
 Prices have gone up 5% to 10% this year, and many parts of the country are experiencing long delivery times.
 If you're planning a building project, we recommend starting as early as possible in the season, preparing for potential price fluctuations, and allowing extra time to order materials.